Links Compiled by Nancy Allen, LPN, BS, MS

 with Dr. Toga and Dr. Sanjay Gupta from CNN

-She has taken care of my husband Arnold Allen and me and we couldn't be more pleased with her and her staff.
+When she was in private practice, she took care of my husband Arnold Allen and me and we couldn't be more pleased with her.
 She is also a Registered Pharmacist and is originally from Ireland.
-No long waits in the office--very punctual.
 She did her cardiology residency at Mayo Clinic.
 She is takes the time to listen, is very smart, and is quite charming and caring.
 She is one of the few physicians in the country who is board certified in 4 areas.
 I would rate her outstanding.

 Christopher Meyer, M.D., Family Practice (Board Certified), Mercy Clinic Primary Care, 530 N. Monte Vista, Ada, OK 74820, (580) 310-9510.

-My husband and I have been going to him for more than 10 years and think he is really outstanding.
+My husband and I have been going to him for more than 10 years and think he is very knowledgeable.
 He takes the time to listen and has a nice, caring personality.

 Laurel Jordon, D.O., OB-GYN (Board Certified).
 She received her medical degree from Oklahoma State University College of Osteopathic Medicine.
 She completed her internship and residency at Doctors Hospital in Columbus, Ohio.
 She grew up in Norman, OK.
 Her office is at Mercy Clinic OB-GYN, 2020 E. Arlington St. in Ada, OK.
 (580) 436-9037.
 I have been very impressed with Dr. Jordan and have gone to her since she came to Ada about several years ago.
 She was able to diagnose an unusual problem with me that several doctors missed and she was able to save the life of a friend and her baby.
 She also had a rather unusual problem.

-Jay Jacinto, M.D., Board Certified Surgeon at AllianceHealth in Durant Oklahoma, 1800 University Blvd., (580) 931-9400 for appointment.
+Jay Jacinto, M.D., Board Certified Surgeon at AllianceHealth in Durant Oklahoma, 1400 Bryan Drive, Suite 307, (580) 931-9400 for appointment.
 His clinical interest include: General Surgery, Surgery for Thyroid, Parathyroid, Colorectal, Advanced laparoscopic.
 Also, Advanced hernia repair, Reflux Disease, Hiatal hernia repair.
-Dr. Jacinto was my doctor and I was very pleased with my procedure which appeared to go perfectly.
+Dr. Jacinto was my doctor when he was in Ada and I was very pleased with my procedure which appeared to go perfectly.
 He is a very nice person.
 I would definitely recommend him.
-If you go to this link and want to see Dr. Jacinto's picture and info, scroll down the page.
+Click on his name on this page.
+To see Dr. Jacinto's picture and info, he is in the top row middle of the picture box.
+Click on his picture.

 Michael A. Tribbey, M.D., Neurologist, Neuroscience Institute, Mercy Clinic-NeuroScience Institute, 4120 West Memorial Road, Suite 218, Oklahoma City, OK 73120-9322, (405) 302-2661.
 This doctor is from Ada and a close relative has known him nearly all his life.
 He seems caring and extremely thorough.
 He set up the appropriate tests and gave us the results by letter so we didn't have to drive up to Oklahoma City again.
 He seems intelligent and asked the right questions.
 He didn't hurry us and we asked plenty of questions and gave us time to tell the medical history.
 He spent at least an hour with us.
 We got an appointment quickly and we were seen on time.
 Dr. Tribbey is associated with Mercy Hospital.
 He is Board Certified in Neurology and graduated with from the University of Oklahoma Medical School in 1977.
 My husband and I had only one contact with Dr. Tribbey.

 Andrew C. Gin, M.D., Neurologist, 1211 N. Shartel, Suite 600, Oklahoma City, OK 73103, Phone (405) 682-9955.
 We got into his office quickly--about 10 min.
 His office staff was very friendly and helpful on the phone and in person.
 Dr. Gin appeared to take the time to read several pages I had written summarizing my husband's condition.
 He did a quick, adequate exam, but the needed information came from the materials I brought with us since my husband had mostly already recovered.
 We had a discussion for 15 to 20 minutes.
 He didn't feel my husband had to have an MRI since he was already nearly recovered, although he gave him the option to have one if he wanted one.
 My husband declined.
 He had his staff set up 2 more appointments in the future.
 The first one was in a week which he could cancel if he was doing well.
-He was highly recommended by my husband's neurosurgeon that we have known well for 15 years and consider a trusted friend.
+He was highly recommended by my husband's neurosurgeon that we have known well for 18 years and consider a trusted friend.
 He graduated from the University of Oklahoma Medical School in 1976.
 I believe he is affiliated with Saint Anthony Hospital which is very close to his office.
-My husband and I only had one contact with Dr. Gin.
+My husband and I had 2 contacts with Dr. Gin.
+The last one was for about 10 minutes.
+I would have liked for us to meet with him a bit longer at each meeting after driving about 90 miles to see him, especially at the second visit.

 Charles Richard Vest, M.D., Ear, Nose and Throat doctor.
 He also treats some skin cancers on patient's faces.
 He is board certified in Otolaryngology.
 He is in the First United Bank Building on Arlington on the west side, in Ada.
 The address is 1221 Arlington St. I believe his phone number is (580) 436-5111.
 He is now a part of Central Oklahoma Family Medical Center.
 He has been in practice in Ada since 1979.
 He has helped me and my husband a number of times with various problems.
 My husband feels that Dr. Vest saved his life on 2 occasions: When my husband had a subdural hematoma Dr. Vest noted immediately it was not a sinus headache as Arnold thought, but a serious neurological problem and even offered to drive him over to the neurosurgeon in town.
 The visit to the neurosurgeon then brought to light Arnold also had a brain tumor while he was having tests in the hospital.
 Another time soon after my husband had brain surgery in Oklahoma City he started having some yellow looking discharge from his nose.
 As a nurse, I knew this could be a very dangerous problem and we were unable to get up to the neurosurgeon.
 He could have ended up with a brain infection which could have proved fatal.
 Dr. Vest gave him some powerful antibiotic that knocked out the infection right away.
 He's our hero!